TaintedPhoenix/myflex-automation/README.md

 }
 ```

-`cycle` is used for specifying blocks to prioritize for a specific cycle day (Ex. day 5 on a 6 day cycle).
+`cycle` is used for specifying blocks to prioritize for a specific cycle day (Ex. day 5 on a 6-day cycle).
 The cycle day(s) (as a string) are the keys, with the value being either a single block or a list of blocks to search for on that cycle day.
 In the below example, the program will search for the block "VGCUSA" on cycle day "6", and "Tadeu" on cycle day "3".
 You do not need to define a block order for every cycle day if you do not want to.

 ```json5
 "cycle" : {